Listing and Connecting to Server Instances

-You can view a list of Amazon EC2 instances running your AWS Elastic Beanstalk application environment through the AWS Management Console.
+You can view a list of Amazon EC2 instances running your Elastic Beanstalk application environment through the AWS Management Console.
 You can connect to the instances using any SSH client.
 For more information about listing and connecting to Server Instances using the AWS Toolkit for Eclipse, see Listing and Connecting to Server Instances.
 You can connect to the instances running Windows using Remote Desktop.
 For more information about listing and connecting to Server Instances using the AWS Toolkit for Visual Studio, see Listing and Connecting to Server Instances.

-You must create an Amazon EC2 key pair and configure your AWS Elastic Beanstalk–provisioned Amazon EC2 instances to use the Amazon EC2 key pair before you can access your AWS Elastic Beanstalk–provisioned Amazon EC2 instances.
+You must create an Amazon EC2 key pair and configure your Elastic Beanstalk–provisioned Amazon EC2 instances to use the Amazon EC2 key pair before you can access your Elastic Beanstalk–provisioned Amazon EC2 instances.
 You can set up your Amazon EC2 key pairs using the AWS Management Console.
 For instructions on creating a key pair for Amazon EC2, go to the Amazon EC2 Getting Started Guide.
-For more information on how to configure your Amazon EC2 instances to use an Amazon EC2 key pair, see Amazon EC2 Key Pairs.
+For more information on how to configure your Amazon EC2 instances to use an Amazon EC2 key pair, see EC2 Key Pair.

 To view and connect to Amazon EC2 instances for an environment

 In the navigation (left) pane of the console, click Load Balancers.